Enterprise

 Docker on Wednesday announced that it will spin out containerd, a key component of its Docker Engine, for open source use.

-Containerd will provide an open, stable and extensible base for building non-Docker products and container solutions, the company said.
+The company said Containerd will provide an open, stable, and extensible base for building non-Docker products and container solutions.

-Some of the top cloud providers, including Alibaba Cloud, Amazon Web Services, Google, IBM and Microsoft, have committed to making contributions to the project, according to Docker, giving it instant credibility within the community.
+According to Docker, some of the top cloud providers, including Alibaba Cloud, Amazon Web Services, Google, IBM, and Microsoft, have committed to contributing to the project, giving it instant credibility within the community.

 Containerd enables low-level local storage, container execution and supervision, and the transferring of container images and network interfaces across Linux and Windows.
-It fully leverages the Open Container Initiative’s runtime, image format specifications and OCI reference implementation, said the company, and it will pursue OCI certification.
+The company said it fully leverages the Open Container Initiative’s runtime, image format specifications, and OCI reference implementation and will pursue OCI certification.

-Docker will donate containerd to an independent foundation, which will oversee its governance, trademark and trademark enforcement, by first quarter 2017.
+Docker will donate containerd to an independent foundation, which will oversee its governance, trademark, and trademark enforcement by the first quarter of 2017.

 Innovation Unleashed

-Containerd will unlock a new phase of innovation and growth across the entire ecosystem, said Docker CTO Solomon Hykes.
+Docker CTO Solomon Hykes said that containerd will unlock a new phase of innovation and growth across the entire ecosystem.

 The company has a history of making key components available to the open source community, starting in 2014 with libcontainer.